 Alice Garber is a Senior Corporate Counsel at T-Mobile USA, Inc. in Bellevue, WA.
 As an engineer and patent litigator, Alice has over 17-years of experience in high-tech law.
 A previous partner of Kirkland and Ellis LLP in San Francisco, Alice now advises T-Mobile on a full-range of patent and intellectual property issues, involving litigation, assets and transactions.

-Ms. Loesch litigates intellectual property matters in Federal Courts around the country, representing a variety of clients, including Fortune 500 e-commerce and software companies.
+Salumeh litigates intellectual property matters in federal courts around the country, representing a variety of clients, including Fortune 500 e-commerce and software companies.
 She has represented both plaintiffs and defendants, and multiple clients in joint defense groups and in large multi-defendant litigations.
 She has extensive experience managing complex patent litigations, including participating in trials, taking and defending depositions, working with experts, and engaging in settlement negotiations.

-Ms. Loesch also represents clients in trademark and copyright infringement suits in Federal Court and in trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board.
+Salumeh also represents clients in trademark and copyright infringement suits in federal courts and in trademark opposition and cancellation proceedings before the Trademark Trial and Appeal Board.

 As a VP and Deputy General Counsel at Microsoft, Linda Norman manages the team that provides legal and regulatory advice for Xbox, including the games and entertainment titles and the Xbox Live Service.
 Linda serves on the Senior Leadership teams for Xbox and Microsoft’s Law & Corporate Affairs departments.
 Prior to assuming her current role supporting the Xbox team in April, Linda served as the lead lawyer for the Windows Phone Division, during which time she supported the launch of the Windows Phone and played key roles in the alliance with Nokia and Microsoft’s eventual purchase of Nokia’s phone business.
 Linda began her career at Microsoft in 1997, where she served for 14 years as a litigator, managing key antitrust, intellectual property, and class action lawsuits and regulatory actions